Jump to:

 Value-based care (VBC) is changing the landscape by lowering prices and boosting satisfaction for patients, payers and providers as well as aligning incentives and promoting quality care.

 We are exploring the different facets of VBC to help you better understand this care model.
-Learn more about how value-based healthcare works and its many benefits.
+Learn what value-based healthcare really means, how it works, and its many benefits.

 Value-based healthcare programs are designed to reward providers for delivering the highest quality of care.
 They involve incentive payments for the efficiency and ultimate effectiveness of the services delivered.
 These systems work as a form of reimbursement and rival traditional healthcare programs that operate with retrospective payments based on bill charges.